 Sugar Pine Reservoir is a perfect paddling and fishing spot.
 There is an island to paddle to and a couple of coves in the area.
 Sugar Pine is also a great swimming lake with nice and warm water.

 The best place to paddle in Lake Clementine is at its upper part.
+This lake is within an hour driving distance from Sacramento, which makes it an excellent weekend getaway.
 Lake Faucherie features several spots where you can have easy access to the water.
 Paddling here is quite easy, but the best time is when the water is calm, in the morning or evening.

 Generally, the best time for kayaking and canoeing on California's lakes and rivers runs from May through October.
 It's also the time when lots of campgrounds open their doors.
 Besides, if you paddle in the colder months, you need some extra clothing.